Homepage of Laura Smithies

 I came to Kent State University in 1997, after I received my Ph.D. at the University of Utah, under the direction of Joseph L. Taylor.
 In my dissertation and early post-doctoral research, I used various tools from functional analysis to study geometric representations of Lie group representations.
 Other early research interests at KSU involved applications of functional analysis to perturbation theory and approximation theory.
 My current research interests are applications of functional analysis to numerical methods in linear algebra.

 I've always enjoyed teaching very much and I particularly appreciate student participation in class and/or office hours.
-In addition to teaching and publishing math research, I serve as a Faculty Associate for the First Year Experience program, which is run by KSU Residential Living..
-I have an office in a freshman dorm (Munzenmayer) and hold "expert math hours" in the freshman cafeteria in Stewart Hall.
+In addition to teaching and publishing math research, I served for many years as a Faculty Associate for the First Year Experience program, which is run by KSU Residential Living..
 I also serve as the departmental community outreach coordinator, specializing in high school recruitment and freshman retention.

 from the Homepage of Laura Smithies